murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 >
 > • Select the first one thousand lines with `head -n 1000`
 >
 > • Well done, redirect the output of `head` into the file `whitelist.txt`. (*hint*: use ">" to redirect into a file).
-Do not worry about the shuf: `write error: Broken pipe`, it is simply because head stops the command before the end.
+Do not worry if you get an error similar to the following about the shuf command: `write error: Broken pipe`, it is simply because head stops the command before the end.
 >
 > • You did it!
 If you are new to bash, I am sure writing this command seemed impossible on Monday, so take a minute to congratulate yourself on the progress made even if you required a little help.
 >